 What about health?
 Will I need any special vaccinations?

 The best advice we have found is on fitfortravel (www.fitfortravel.nhs.uk) which gives information on a country by country basis.
 Although aimed at UK residents its advice should be appropriate for all nationalities.

 I've heard there are security problems in the country I want to travel to.
 Is this an issue?

-For general travel alerts try www.gov.uk/foreign-travel-advice - though aimed at UK citizens.
-For other nationalities you should check your own agencies.
+For general travel alerts try www.gov.uk/foreign-travel-advice - though this is aimed at UK citizens.
+Other nationalities should check their own agencies.